 Before jumping into some ideas, do you want to skip all the planning?
-If so, use the Designing Robots Activity Booklet to fulfill the requirements for this Brownie Badge.
+If so, use this Activity Booklet to fulfill the requirements for this Brownie Badge.
 This booklet has interactive activities and design challenges that teach girls how to design robots.
 These activities include brainstorming how to use different robot parts, learning about biomimicry, and sketching their own robot design.
 With step-by-step activities, you can’t ask for a easier way to run your meeting.
-Learn more about this activity booklet and get yours today!
+Learn more about and get yours today!

 An input is way that a robot takes information into its system.
 Sensors are inputs because they take in information about the environment– like sensing if there is an obstacle in front of you.
 Buttons, dials, and dimmers are all inputs.

 An output is something that allows a robot to act– like a motor that makes the robot move or a light that turns on or off.

 Have one girl play “Input” and the rest of the girls play “Output”.
 Outputs can be motors that swing their arms or speakers that say silly sounds like “Weewoo!”.

 The first “Input” can be something simple, like a button.
 When Input says she’s “pressed”, then all the Outputs have to do their action until Input says she’s not pressed anymore.

 When you take turns, you can make it more difficult.
 For example, the next Input could be a Dimmer.
 When the Dimmer says she’s “Low”, then all the Outputs act accordingly; for example, the Motor moves her arm slowly, and the Speaker speaks softly.
 Then as the Dimmer is moved higher, the Outputs go faster or louder.